DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 However, if we contacted you asking for a reference, this was in our legitimate interests (defined in data protection law) because we need references to process applications.

-If you give a reference, we use your data to meet our public task to process applications, build a better service and improve policy.
-To help us do this, we’ll ask for your consent (defined in data protection law) to be contacted by us.
+If you give a reference, we use your data to meet our public task (processing applications, building a better service and improving policy).
+To help us do this, we’ll ask for your consent (defined in data protection law) to be contacted for user research.

 If you’re a candidate or a referee, we’ll also ask for your consent before using cookies to get statistics from Google Analytics.